September Trade Deficit: Core imports brake a record, as exports stagnate

 It’s the credit, stupid!

-Turkey’s new GDP series, released last December, has become a constant source of debate, apprehension and incredulity amongst the analyst community.
+Turkey’s new GDP series, released last December, has become a constant source of contention, debate and even agony amongst the analyst community.
 The latest comments coming from Commerzbank

 Mystery of the Missing Inflation